 If you aspire to be a University Lecturer or Professor at a good University, the article below may be of help.
-You can read the article on this web page or download from

 How to be a successful University Academic.